Primary fuel source for moderate- to high-intensity exercise.

 Muscle glycogen is replenished within 24 hours with carbohydrate intake of 5-7 g/kg of body weight.

-Prolonged, high-intensity exercise requires up to 48 hours for full recovery.
+Prolonged, high-intensity exercise may require up to 48 hours for full recovery.

 Factors affecting bioenergetics